Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 Variables always included : (Intercept) ------------------------------------------ The grid for delta:

 Delta = 0.90, 0.91, 0.92, 0.93, 0.94, 0.95, 0.96, 0.97, 0.98, 0.99, 1.00 ------------------------------------------

-Elapsed time : 1686.14 secs \end{CodeOutput} \end{CodeChunk}
+Elapsed time : 1429.13 secs \end{CodeOutput} \end{CodeChunk}

-As it can be seen, the total estimation time of our DMA is 1686.14 seconds corresponding to around 28 minutes on an Intel Core i7-3630QM processor.
+As it can be seen, the total estimation time of our DMA when working with more than 5'700'000 model combinations at each time--period is 1429.13 seconds corresponding to around 23.8 minutes on an Intel Core i7-3630QM processor.
 A complete summary of the estimation is available as:

 \begin{CodeChunk} \begin{CodeInput} R> summary(Fit, iBurnPeriod = 32) \end{CodeInput} \begin{CodeOutput} Call: DMA(formula = Lag(GDPDEF, 1) + Lag(GDPDEF, 2) + Lag(GDPDEF, 3) + Lag(GDPDEF, 4) + Lag(ROUTP, 1) + Lag(RCONS, 1) + Lag(RINVR, 1) + Lag(PIMP, 1) + Lag(UNEMP, 1) + Lag(NFPR, 1) + Lag(HSTS, 1) + Lag(M2, 1) + Lag(OIL, 1) + Lag(RAW, 1) + Lag(FOOD, 1) + Lag(YL, 1) + Lag(TS, 1) + Lag(CS, 1) + Lag(MS, 1) )